cortexlabs/cortex/examples/mpg-regression-sklearn/README.md

     return np.asscalar(result)
 ```

-See `inference.py` for more details.
+See [inference.py](./inference.py) for the complete code.

 ## Define a deployment

 A `deployment` specifies a set of resources that are deployed as a single unit.
 An `api` makes the Cortex python implementation available as a web service that can serve real-time predictions.
-This configuration will deploy the implentation specified in `inference.py` and generates 20 words per request.
+The metadata specified in this configuration will passed into the `init` function in `inference.py` for model initialization.
+Once the model is initialized the `predict` function in `inference.py` will be triggered every time a request is made to the API.

 ```yaml
 - kind: deployment